Under a white popping sky, constellations

 or beneath a roof of buckling pollution?

-After I read and wrote and screamed, its time
+After I read and wrote and screamed, it’s time

 I breathe — claim my Milky Way view